MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 The default channel-search order is:
 1. The WebView2 Runtime.
-1. The Beta channel of Microsoft Edge.
+1. Edge Beta; the Beta channel of Microsoft Edge.
-1. The Dev channel of Microsoft Edge.
+1. Edge Dev; the Dev channel of Microsoft Edge.
-1. The Canary channel of Microsoft Edge.
+1. Edge Canary; the Canary channel of Microsoft Edge.

 If you set the `ChannelSearchKind` to `1` by using an API, a group policy, registry override, or environment variable, that will use the reverse of the default search order.

 ##### [API](#tab/api)